nye-duo/Duo-DSpace/README.md

 Or you can download the binary version from:

-**FIXME: need to produce the binary release before this link will work**
+**FIXME: need to produce the binary release and merge to master before this link will work**

 [https://github.com/nye-duo/Duo-DSpace/blob/master/release/dspace-duo-2.0.tar.gz](https://github.com/nye-duo/Duo-DSpace/blob/master/release/dspace-duo-2.0.tar.gz)